jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 -.48 + .3 = -.45

 ## Better Directions
-1. recalibrate current z pos to 10mm (So we can move down 10mm from current)
+1. Re-calibrate current z Position to 10mm (So we can move down 10mm from current)
 ```
 G92Z10
 ```

-1. Move z down in .1mm increments untill .051mm feeler is pinched then backoff .1
+1. Move z down in .1mm increments until .051mm feeler is pinched then backoff .1
 1. Determined current position
 ```
 M114